 Traditionally homeschooling means an alternative to traditional brick and mortar public school education.
 Homeschooled students learn inside their own homes, which is most often led by their parents.
 This brings about a lot of positives in a child’s education, but it does come with some challenges too.

 The term “roadschooling” refers to homeschooling on the road – mainly those families who are full time RV living with kids.
-With the current state of our world, many families are selling their brick and mortar homes for a simpler and minimalist life in an RV.
-Whether it is for financial reasons or a simple lifestyle choice, roadschooling is here to stay, and honestly, it’s more popular than ever!
+Many families are selling their brick and mortar homes for a simpler and minimalist life in an RV.
+Whether it is for financial reasons or a simple lifestyle choice, roadschooling is here to stay.
+And honestly, it’s more popular than ever!

 Is Roadschooling More Fun?